techascent/tech.datatype/docs/datetime.md

 * `:packed-local-date-time` - 64 bit stored value similar to `:packed-instant`.
 * `:packed-local-date` - 32 bit entity capable of storing a `LocalDate`.
 * `:packed-local-time` - 32 bit entity capable of storing a `LocalTime`.
+* `:packed-duration` - 64 bit nanoseconds.

-The main datatypes have a slightly lossy (no nanoseconds) conversion to the packed datatypes and back.
+The main datatypes, aside from durations, have a slightly lossy (no nanoseconds) conversion to the packed datatypes and back.

 ## Construction, Conversion And Packing